Adaptavant/AW-Code-Standards/javascript/README.md

 [check here](https://github.com/airbnb/javascript#table-of-contents)

-Note: this guide assumes you are using Babel and it also assumes you are using polyfills in your app for older browsers to support the ES6 and ES7 features.
+Note: this guide assumes you are using Babel or polyfills in your app for older browsers to support the ES6 and ES7 features.

 ## To Install